lhvan/demo_cakephp/README.md

 ## Usage
 A Rubygem plugin that allows you import csv file store list.
 And then generate latitude, longitude using the Google Geocoding API from the address information.
-The record auto save, you can get data from database. this plugin also render keep data as json format, it's really useful for search functionality is implemented in the js.
+The records auto save, you can get data from database.
+This plugin also render keep data as json format, it's really useful for search functionality is implemented in the js.

 Url for import csv file:
 ```